Isetnofret

 Isetnofret (or Isis-nofret or Isitnofret) (Ancient Egyptian: "the beautiful/good Isis" or "Isis is beautiful/good") was one of the Great Royal Wives of Pharaoh Ramesses II and was the mother of his successor, Merneptah.
 She may have become, around the same time as Nefertari, one of the many wives of Ramesses II before he was crown prince (In the first year of his tenure as crown prince, Ramesses II was granted an entire harem by his father, Seti I).
 All evidence confirming Isetnofret's title of Chief Queen comes from after her death, suggesting that she was likely posthumously granted the title, around the 30th to 33rd/34th year of Ramesses II's reign.

 Family

 The parents of Isetnofret are not known.
 There is substantial evidence suggesting that she had blood relationship with Pharaoh Horemheb.
-She is believed to have originated from Memphis and may have been closely related to Tanedjemet, the wife of Seti I and daughter of Horemheb.
+(Note: It was primarily based on the ushabti of Bintanath, the eldest daughter of Isetnofret, which was discovered in the tomb of Horemheb at Saqqara.
+This was a tomb Horemheb had prepared for himself before he became pharaoh, where his original wife Amenia and his Great Royal Wife Mutnedjmet were both buried.
+Additionally, the second family stela of Khaemwaset—the one depicting Isetnofret as a deceased figure—is located at the Temple of Horemheb in Silsila.
+After Merenptah ascended the throne, he also commissioned an important new stela at this site) She is believed to have originated from Memphis and may have been closely related to Tanedjemet, the wife of Seti I and daughter of Horemheb.
 A block from Horemheb's tomb at Saqqara depicts an "Isetnofret" dressed as a princess.
 In Saqqara, this "Isetnofret" also appears on a block belonging to a male officer, bearing the title "Mistress of the House."
 She may have been a daughter born to Horemheb before he became pharaoh, who later married the officer and gave birth to the Isetnofret who eventually married Ramesses II.
 She must have married Ramesses II even before he came to the throne as her three children were born during the reign of Seti I. She had at least three sons and one daughter.
 Her children include: